Table of Contents

 The different impressions of color are projected to our eye by different frequencies of the visible spectrum:

-Apart from the nuclear components such as the protons, the neurons and the electrons, today there are more than 200 other elementary particles known.
-A lot of them are the result of the interactions between the terrestrial atmosphere and cosmic radiation or the product of nuclear disintegrations supported by particle accelerators.
+Apart from the nuclear components—protons and neurons—today more than 200 other elementary particles are known.
+A lot of them are the result of the interactions between the terrestrial atmosphere and cosmic radiation, or are the product of nuclear disintegrations supported by particle accelerators.
 The elementary particles are classified into the following groups:

 - Leptons: light particles

 Most elementary particles exist with an antipole electric charge and a reversed magnetic momentum—so-called antiparticles.
 If a particle meets with its antiparticle, the result is annihilation.
 Its energy is released as gamma radiation.

 Popular Exam Questions on Oscillations and Waves